arunanageswar/SQAT06/README.md

-This awesome project is done by Aruna at Centennial College H1---Automation of Web Application using the Open source tools as Selenium Standalone, Webdriverio ,Cucumber Framework, Chai framework, Github, NodeJs, Gitbash, Windows OS
+Automation of Web Application using the Open source tools as Selenium Standalone, Webdriverio,Cucumber Framework, Chai framework, Github, NodeJs, Gitbash, Windows OS

-H2---Prerequsites steps to be followed before running the automation--- Software's to be installed are listed below
+Prerequsites steps to be followed before running the automation Software's to be installed are listed below
 Download Visual studio code according to the system 32bit / 64 bit Install nodejs version 7.8.2